Equipment List and How to Pack

 - Wool or fleece thermal mid layer

 - Hiking pants.
-We recommend no cotton as they take long to dry if wet and retain heat poorly
+We recommend no cotton as they take longer to dry if wet and retain heat poorly

 - Waterproof and breathable pants and jacket